clemenko/cosigning_carbide/README.md

 ![conveyor](img/conveyor.jpg)

-With all the new treats affecting Secure Supply Chains we need to start thinking more macro.
+With all the new threats affecting Secure Supply Chains we need to start thinking more macro.
 How can we ensure our software is secure today?
 What about tomorrow?
 The real value comes in building a process of automated, human free, fresh, validated, scanned, signed images with a well documented chain if custody.
 Carbide's Registry dramatically lowers the barrier to entry for creating such a chain.
 Carbide is the best starting point for our federal customers.
 Please feel to reach out to info@rancherfederal.com if you want to deep dive on creating a Secure Supply Chain for your organization.
+Please check Github for the latest [Carbide docs](https://rancherfederal.github.io/carbide-docs/docs/intro).
+For more detailed information please visit [https://ranchergovernment.com/carbide](https://ranchergovernment.com/carbide).